occia/headerfiles/README.md

 # headerfiles
-Header file inference tool for LLM-based fuzz driver generation to OSS-Fuzz projects
+Header file inference tool for LLM-based fuzz driver generation to OSS-Fuzz projects.
+Currently, this project is for [OSS-Fuzz-Gen](https://github.com/google/oss-fuzz-gen) usage purpose and will be more general later.

 # API

-There are two APIs:
+There are three APIs:

 ```
 headerfiles.api